Log in

 Cheap Student Accommodation in Melbourne

 uhomes.com provides plenty of cheap student apartments in Melbourne that meet your budget.
-The lowest price for our properties in this city is around AU$220 per week.
-Along with the low rent, our cheap student housing in Melbourne also features all-inclusive bills, quality facilities, various room types, high security, as well as proximity to campuses, the city centre, and public transport stations.
+The lowest price for our properties in this city is around AU$208.36 per week.
+Our cheap student housing in Melbourne also features all-inclusive bills, quality facilities, various room types, high security, as well as proximity to campuses, the city centre, and public transport stations.
 For your convenience, we list the most popular affordable student accommodation in Melbourne as follows, aiming to help you save a lot of expenses and reduce your financial pressure.
 You can also contact our professional consultants directly for assistance if you would like to learn more about the cheapest student accommodation in Melbourne.

 1. Scape Swanston